-Springwell School caters for children with a full range of special educational needs (SEN), including learning difficulties, autistic spectrum disorders and behavioural, emotional and social difficulties.
-Admissions are considered by a panel comprising representatives of the Children's and Joint Commissioning Services SEND Team and Springwell School Senior Leadership Team.
+School Senior Leadership Team.
 Children accessing Springwell School must, in all but exceptional cases, have an Education, Health and Care (EHC) Plan.

-For further information regarding SEN, please refer to page 109.
-If you wish to discuss any aspect of SEN further, please contact the SEND Team (contact details can be found on page 113).
+For further information regarding SEN, please refer to page 111.
+If you wish to discuss any aspect of SEN further, please contact the SEND Team (contact details can be found on page 114).